o11899nine/Bulk-Lyrics/README.md

 - Make it a .exe

 ## Bugs to address
-- delete_extra_text function deletes too much sometimes
+- delete_extra_text function deletes too much sometimes (with Alt-J for instance)
 - user is not prompted to open file when choosing directory on the second attempt instead of the first
 - "Circa Waves - T-Shirt Weather" gives lyrics, but unknown artist in doc